zombieCraig/DartRPG/memory-bank/progress.md

 The immediate focus will be on:

-1. **Testing Journal Entry Features**: Ensuring autocompletion, tab-completion, and image embedding work correctly
+1. **Testing Quest System Features**: Ensuring quest creation, progress tracking, and status changes work correctly
-2. **Rich Text Editor Refinements**: Improving the visual design and interaction of the editor
+2. **Quest UI Refinements**: Improving the visual design and interaction of quest cards
-3. **Performance Optimization**: Addressing potential performance issues with complex journal entries
+3. **Performance Optimization**: Addressing potential performance issues with large numbers of quests
 4. **Mobile Experience**: Enhancing the touch interaction for mobile devices

-Following this, the focus will shift to enhancing the user experience and adding more advanced features such as full-text search across journal entries and relationship mapping between characters and locations.
+Following this, the focus will shift to enhancing the user experience and adding more advanced features such as quest dependencies, full-text search across journal entries, and relationship mapping between characters, locations, and quests.